LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: Additional Discussion

-\paragraph{Hyperparameters.} In practice, We choose hyperparameters by balancing coverage and cost on a development set of tasks: maximum refusal retries \(R=3\), maximum dialogue turns \(T=10\), simulation rounds \(S=1\), maximum children \(C=2\), and iterations \(N=30\).
-For the attacker model, we set temperature \(=1.0\) to broaden exploration over strategies and questions; for the target and evaluator, we set temperature \(=0.0\) to ensure stable, reproducible responses and scoring.
+\textbf{Hyperparameters.} Hyperparameter selection was guided by a trade-off between search coverage and computational cost, calibrated on a distinct development set.
+We adopt a maximum refusal retries of $R=3$, a dialogue turn limit of $L=10$, a simulation depth of $k=1$, a children number of $C=2$, and a total iteration budget of $N=30$.
+Regarding generation dynamics, the attacker operates at a temperature of $1.0$ to maximize strategic diversity and exploration.
+Conversely, the target and evaluator utilize a temperature of $0.0$ to ensure deterministic reproducibility in responses and scoring.